kaur-simranjit/kaur-simranjit/README.md

 I graduated from Algoma University this April with Cum Laude, in Computer Science.
 Before that, a diploma in Computing from GNA University in India.
 Somewhere in between I picked up a habit: I don't trust a number until I've cleaned the mess it came from.

 Two projects taught me most of what I know.
 One took $513.7K in transactions and 946 customers and turned them into five segments — the loyal ones, the ones about to walk away, the ones worth chasing.
-The other took two years of sales records, 34,866 of them, and found where the 24.6% growth actually came from (hint: it wasn't evenly spread across four countries).
+The other took two years of sales records, 34,866 of them, and found where the 24.6% growth actually came from (it wasn't evenly spread across four countries).

 Right now: applying, building, and answering messages faster than I probably should.